fennel-ai/client/docs/pages/architecture/read-write-separation.md

 # Read/Write Separation

 Unlike most (if not all?) other feature platforms out there, Fennel distinguishes between read and write path computation.
-This is so because these are very different from a performance perspective -&#x20;
+This is so because these are very different from a performance perspective:

 * Write path is throughput bound but does not have latency pressure whereas Read path is very sensitive to latency but often operates on tiny batches.&#x20;
 * Write path creates data and so can end up taking lots of storage space, some of which may be wasted if the data isn't actually read in a request.
 That storage space may be traded off with CPU by moving that computation to the read path which may repeat the same computation for each request.